-- 15. Updates are requested from all mitigation owners at the beginning of each month.
-These updates are then added to the risk register and included in this report. - 16.
+- 18. Updates are requested from all mitigation owners at the beginning of each month.
+These updates are then added to the risk register and included in this report. - 19.
 All risk scoring is decided by Corporate Management Team which reviews the Strategic Risk Register each month as the Chief Executive Officer and the Directors have the statutory responsibility for managing the risks.
-The risk scoring matrix from which these scores are derived is shown in Appendix 2. - 17.
-Risk owners have been requested to provide timescales for the mitigating actions associated with each risk where it is possible and appropriate to do so. - 18.
-In order to see which information has been updated since the previous report in July, any additional comments are shown in italics in Appendix 1. - 19.
-The register was circulated to Corporate Management Team (CMT) in May, July and September 2022 and all risk owners provided additional content and verified the current risk ratings.
+The risk scoring matrix from which these scores are derived is shown in Appendix 2. - 20.
+Risk owners have been requested to provide timescales for the mitigating actions associated with each risk where it is possible and appropriate to do so. - 21.
+Updates made since the previous report are shown in italics in Appendix 1. - 22.
+The strategic risk register was most recently circulated to Corporate Management Team (CMT) in February 2023 and all risk owners provided additional content and verified the current risk ratings. - 23.
+Two new strategic risks have been identified and are presented at the end of Appendix 1. - 24.
+Risk 16 The ability to manage the impact of the cost-of-living crisis (CoLC) on the council's activities and sustain service delivery: